-SITE ASSESSMENT AND PLANNING CHECKLIST ✓ Information needed Attach supporting materials as needed 2.2.
-1 Site Information Applicant contact information Applicant name: Business name: Contact address, phone number, and e-mail: Project location Site address: Site description: Major drainage basin: Is the project site located with the WQRA as defined in OCMC 17.49?
-(Y/N) Include a vicinity map of the site (including location of property in relation to adjacent properties, roads, and pedestrian/bike facilities).
-Project type Identify types of development planned for the site such as commercial, industrial, single-family residential, multi-family residential, or other (describe): Size of site Size of site:(acres) Number of existing/proposed tax lots: Amount of new and replaced impervious area: (SF) 2 Site Assessment e: Site assessment informat ion may be available from the OCMaps online tool available through the City's website.
+SITE ASSESSMENT AND PRELIMINARY DESIGN CHECKLIST ✓ Information needed Attach supporting materials as needed 2.2.
+1 Site Information Applicant contact information Applicant name: Project location Site address: Project type Major drainage basin: Is the project site located with the NROD as defined in OCMC 17.49?
+Is the project site located with the NROD as defined in OCMC 17.49?
+Include a vicinity map of the site (including location of property in relation to adjacent properties, roads, and pedestrian/bike facilities).
+Identify types of development planned for the site such as commercial, industrial, single- Size of site family residential, multi-family residential, or other (describe): Size of site:(acres) Number of existing/proposed tax lots: Amount of new and replaced impervious area: (SF) 2 Site Assessment e: Site assessment informati tion may be available from the OCMaps online tool available through the City's website.
 Site Assessment Map Attach engineered scale Site Assessment Map, showing items below.
 Topography Evaluate site and map slopes: Flat: 0-10% Moderate: 10-25% Steep: 25% and greater Surveyed or aerial-based mapping with 2-foot intervals for slopes 0-25% slope and 10-foot intervals for steeper.
-Indicate Geologic Hazard Areas as defined by OCMC 17.04.510 and Geologic Hazards Overlay Zone as defined by OCMC 17.04.515.
-Soils and Groundwater NRCS Hydrologic Soil Type (show on map if more than one type present): Research and map site soil hydrologic group, depth to groundwater Attach seasonal groundwater depth evaluation if available or required (site has floodplain and/or wetland).
-Groundwater depth information is available from the City.
+Is the project site located within a Geologic Hazard Areas?
+(Y/N) Indicate Geologic Hazard Areas as defined by OCMC 17.04.510 and Geologic Hazards Overlay Zone as defined by OCMC 17.04.515.
+Soils and Groundwater Research and map site soil hydrologic group & areas of high groundwater NRCS Hydrologic Soil Type (show on map if more than one type present): Attach seasonal groundwater depth evaluation if available or required (for site with floodplain and/or wetland).
+Groundwater depth information is available from NRCS.
 Infiltration Assessment Determine soil capacity for onsite infiltration If an infiltration test is performed, attach the documentation.
 Report the test type (Basic/Professional) performed and results.
 See Appendix D for the approved infiltration testing methods.
-Test type: (inches/hour)
+Test type: